 Current options are 'en-US' (English, US) and 'nl' (Dutch).
 To add another language option, please contact Lookit staff.
-You will need to make a copy of the 'English translation file<https://github.com/lookit/ember-lookit-frameplayer/blob/develop/translations/en-us.yaml>' and fill in the translations.
-We will add this to the codebase and have you take a look at an example study to confirm everything looks good.
+You will need to make a copy of the English translation file and translate the text after the colon on each line, leaving everything else the same.
+You can see an example here.
+There are three special cases: